Lisa Marie Presley dies at 54 after hospitalization

 Presley’s personal life took center stage at several points during her life, most notably after a two-year marriage (1994-96) to then music megastar Michael Jackson.
 That relationship, given Jackson’s public persona and child molestation accusations against Jackson during their marriage, became a tabloid fascination.

 In 2010, Presley opened up to Oprah Winfrey about the marriage, one year after the singer’s death.
-In the tearful sit-down, Presley told Oprah Jackson’s death helped her forgive grievances she’d been holding on to.
-She drew comparisons — as many often did — to Michael Jackson’s life and death and that of Elvis Presley.
+In the tearful sit-down, Presley told Oprah that Jackson’s death helped her forgive grievances she’d been holding on to.
+She drew comparisons — as many often did — to Michael Jackson’s life and death and that of her father.

 “[Michael] was always asking me about when he died, how it happened, when it happened and where.
 He said, ‘I feel like I’m going to end up the same way,'” Presley recalled.